 Since Showtime is a pay-for-view cable channel, the execs aren’t tied to the ratings like regular commercial channels.
 However, they still have to run programs that will keep viewers subscribed.
 Which of their shows will be cancelled or renewed?
 We’ll have to wait and see.

-Last updated: Most recent ratings for Masters of Sex and Ray Donovan added.
+Last updated: Most recent ratings for The Affair and Homeland added.

 There’s lots of data that Showtime execs look at when deciding whether to renew or cancel a TV series.
 The ratings for initial airings don’t play as large a role as they do on commercial stations but they are still an indication of how popular a show is.
 Here’s an updated listing of Showtime’s recent/current primetime scripted shows.

 These figures are updated automatically as new ratings are released (usually a day or so after the broadcasts).
 The averages are based on the final national numbers (live plus same day viewing).
 For technical reasons, I have to resort them manually so feel free to let me know if I missed something.